xdrpp/stc/cmd/stc/stc.1.md

 `-json`
 :	Output the transaction in JSON format, using field names similar to txrep format.
-The JSON representation of transactions is not stable and may change over time, but could be convenient for extracting field values in scenarios where you already have tools for parsing JSON.
+The JSON representation of transactions is mechanically derived from XDR in a similar fashion as txrep.
+However, the mapping of XDR to JSON is not standardized anywhere and could change between releases of stc.
+Nonetheless, this option may be convenient in scenarios in which you have tools for parsing JSON.

 `-key` _name_
 :	Specifies the name of a key to sign with.
 Implies the `-sign`